 Diversity, Equity & Inclusion

 As a Presentation community, we are firmly committed to standing in solidarity with communities who are marginalized, especially the Black community, and persevere against racism and any other system of oppression which go against our values rooted in justice, love and mercy.
 We recognize our position of privilege and want to share these resources with you, our Pres family, in addressing racism.
 Guided by our mission and motto, "Not Words, but Deeds," we encourage you to take the time to educate yourself by reading, and to get involved by signing petitions, donating to organizations, and holding people of color and our community in prayer.
-Please stay safe.

-Thank you for your feedback and participation in our community listening sessions this week.
-Your feedback and experiences have helped shape our action plan and commitments to our community.
 As we shared in our previous communication, we will enact long-term systemic change at Presentation High School to ensure an inclusive community where every member feels heard, valued, and welcome.

 As a Catholic community, we believe that all persons have inherent dignity and are made in the image and likeness of God.
 Perhaps one of our students said it best, “it’s not enough to think racism is wrong, to make meaningful change you must be anti-racist.”
 We are called by our mission to be anti-racist and we are committed to this work long-term.
 We need you, our community, to join us and we will continue to provide opportunities for you to engage as we move forward.